rishikhandekar/QCli-Tic-Tac-Toe-Game/README.md

-# Pygame Tic-Tac-Toe
+# Tic-Tac-Toe

- A classic two-player Tic-Tac-Toe game built with Python and Pygame.
+ Check this out! 👇 I leveraged Amazon Q CLI with a simple prompt to instantly generate a complete, classic two-player Tic-Tac-Toe game in Python using Pygame.

  ## Features